-Line 3.
-Scholarships, etc. The term "qualify" in the Note for line 3 means that organizations or individuals will use the funds the organization provides for charitable purposes described in sections 170(c)(1) and 170(c)(2).
+Line 3a.
+Scholarships, etc. The term "qualify" in line 3a means that organizations or individuals will use the funds the organization provides for charitable purposes described in sections 170(c)(1) and 170(c)(2).

 The term "qualify" also means that individual recipients belong to a charitable class and the payments are to aid them.
 Examples include: